What exactly is reclaimed wood?

 Why go with recycled wood?

 The pressure on Indonesia's rain forests is unparalleled.
-Given that up to 90% of Indonesia's hardwood logging is destructive and often illegal, it is very likely that any new timber purchased here has been harvested irresponsibly and has contributed to the destruction of forests (both new and old growth as well as copses).
+Illegal and destructive logging has placed significant pressure on Indonesia’s tropical forests.
+Choosing reclaimed timber helps reduce demand for newly harvested hardwood while giving existing material a second life in construction and architecture.
+It is very likely that any new Ulin timber purchased has been harvested irresponsibly and has contributed to the destruction of forests (both new and old growth as well as copses).

 Due to limited supplies, younger, smaller trees of lower quality are increasingly depended upon to supply the domestic wood market, making aged reclaimed timbers frequently of higher quality to many commercially available timbers.
 Reclaimed wood has warmth and character and can be polished in a rustic or clean, even cut.